CsBigDataHub/sparkquickbook/README.md

-RDD(Resilient Distributed Dataset) is at the core of the Spark abstracting the distributed computation, that gives it the ability to provide myraid of api and connectors to both upstream  clients and downstream datasources and streams.
+RDD(Resilient Distributed Dataset) is at the core of Spark, abstracting the distributed computation, that gives it the ability to provide myraid of api and connectors to both upstream  clients and downstream datasources and streams.

 <a href="http://imgur.com/YGGNKzR"><img src="http://i.imgur.com/YGGNKzR.jpg" title="source: imgur.com" /></a>